Facebook launches AR games for Messenger group video chat

 AR group video chat games appear to be the first major change to how you can play games on Facebook Messenger since the introduction of the Instant Games platform in May 2017.

-Group video chat with up to four people was introduced last month for WhatsApp and in June for Instagram.
+Group video chat with up to four people was introduced in July for WhatsApp and in June for Instagram.

-AR games for group video chat follows the initial launch of effects and filters for Messenger photos and video in 2016 and AR for Messenger bots so businesses like Nike can sell shoes or Sephora can let customers try out the latest shade of eyeliner or lipstick.
+AR games for group video chat follow the launch of effects and filters for Messenger photos and video in 2016 and AR for Messenger bots so businesses like Nike can sell shoes or Sephora can let customers try out the latest shade of lipstick.